finos/common-cloud-controls/docs/governance/community-guidelines/content-standards-and-practices/control-definitions.md

 In order to streamline maintenance, the CCC project maintains a list of [common controls].

-In each service category's `controls.yaml` document, common controls are referenced in a list of IDs in the top-level value `common-controls`.
+In each service category's `controls.yaml` document, common controls are referenced in a list of IDs in the top-level value `common_controls`.

 In the release pipeline, our [delivery tooling] will compile the common controls into the document alongside the specific controls.
 In the final output, the only difference in presentation of the controls will be the unique identifier.